Cross Sell vs Upsell - What's the Difference?

 What Is Cross-Selling and How Does It Affect Sales?

-No matter if you're already using a marketplace platform or still researching the best online UK marketplace platforms to find the best match, you should know how to cross-sell.
+No matter if you're already using a marketplace platform so you're starting a Shopify store, or still researching the best online UK marketplace platforms to find the best match, you should know how to cross-sell.

-For example, if you offer winter gear and a customer places an order for a jacket, your system will show this customer some gloves, scarves, and hats to complement the coat.
+For example, if you offer winter gear and a customer places an order for a jacket in your Etsy store, your system will show this customer some gloves, scarves, and hats to complement the coat.
 It's a sort of shortcut to offering items this customer would likely already purchase even without it.

 Cross-Selling Can Typically Work on an Existing Customer